 - Is unwilling to provide client references

 15 GOOD QUESTIONS TO ASK A HOME BUILDER

 NEVER be afraid to ask your builder (or potential builders) questions!
 Ask ANY and ALL questions that you need to be answered.
 Below are 15 questions to get you started.
 I imagine you might think of a few more!

 - How many of your builds finish on time?
 What is a realistic timeframe for the completion of my home?

 - How many of your homes come in over budget?
 What about under budget?

 - Can you give me references from recent clients?
-Ask refs if they are happy with their experience with the builder and the quality of their completed home.
-Also, ask refs if the builder was prompt and thorough in addressing any issues or problems.
+Ask refs if they were happy with their experience with this builder and the quality of their completed home.

 - What does your typical design/build process look like?

-- What level of finishes do you include in your price quote?
+- What level of finishes do you include in your quote?

 - How will you determine the final price of my home?
 What is included (and not included) in the quote?